citizenmatt/resharper-preview-tab/README.md

 # resharper-preview-tab

-An extension to make ReSharper 9.1 open files in Visual Studio's preview tab when navigating.
+An extension to make ReSharper that open files in Visual Studio's preview tab when navigating.

 ## What does it do? ##